Cape York & Islands Tour

 Overnight Seaview Hotel – Deluxe Room

-You will take a walk on the new elevated boardwalk for incredible views of the vents and terraces as your guide shares the secrets and history of the Springs and Talaroo.
+Take a walk on the new elevated boardwalk for incredible views of the vents and terraces as your guide shares the secrets and history of the Springs and Talaroo.
 As the tour concludes you’ll have the opportunity to soak or dip your feet in the healing waters of the Springs in the original soaking pool.

 Overnight Undara – The Homestead/Pioneer Cottage.